Resources for pilot and feasibility studies

 Design: Choosing the design

-For the example, some objectives might be better answered by a qualitative approach using interviews or focus groups (is the proposed intervention acceptable?), some by a non-randomised intervention study (can the necessary data be collected, can participants be retained?), and others by a pilot trial (can participants be recruited and randomised?).
+As stated, some objectives might be better answered by a qualitative approach using interviews or focus groups (is the proposed intervention acceptable?), some by a non-randomised intervention study (can the necessary data be collected, can participants be retained?), and others by a pilot trial (can participants be recruited and randomised?).

 The following examples use varying designs to answer their objectives: